 John Pardey established his practice in 1988 as a sole trader whilst teaching at several schools of architecture.
-The practice re-launched in 2000 as John Pardey Architects and now employs fourteen staff.
+The practice re-launched in 2000 as John Pardey Architects and now employs thirteen staff.

 jpa was cited as one of Britain’s top six residential design practices in the Sunday Times in April 2014.